 - Let your child know that it is okay to feel upset when something bad or scary happens.
 Encourage your child to express feelings and thoughts, without making judgments.

-For additional resources, see Disaster Mental Health Resources.
+For additional resources, see Coping With a Disaster or Traumatic Event.

 - Rain and flooding in a hurricane area may lead to an increase in mosquitoes, which can carry diseases like West Nile virus.
 In most cases, the mosquitoes will be pests but will not carry communicable diseases.

 - To protect yourself from mosquitoes, use screens on dwellings, and wear long pants, socks, and long-sleeved shirts and use insect repellents that contain DEET or Picaridin.
 Care must be taken when using DEET on small children.
 More information about these and other recommended repellents can be found in the fact sheet Updated Information Regarding Insect Repellents.

 - To control mosquito populations, drain all standing water left in open containers, such as flower pots, tires, pet dishes, or buckets, outside your home.